csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-165.md

 [[Adrienne Spout|Adrienne]] and [[Vask]] have a too tense exchange of insults, [[Freya]] offers to help kill him, [[Costi]] suggests outing him is worse.
 He tries to apologize with a bottle of wine on her bed later.

-[[Vask]] and [[Rez]] catch up, he asks about [[Adrienne Spout|Adrienne]] - [[Rez]] shares that she's just so interesting.
+[[Vask]] and [[Rez]] catch up, he asks about [[Adrienne Spout|Adrienne]] - [[Rez]] shares that she's just so *interesting*.
 And he should hear her play the harp.
 But if he asked anything about her, [[Rez]] likely couldn't even answer.
 She wants to though.
 They talk a bit about their past experiences, [[Vask]] also like his beautiful enigma of [[Victoria Several|Victoria]], but they haven't even kissed.
 He thinks his secret is fine from [[The Silver Halves]], he hasn't dropped as many hints and no one has called him on it.
 They also talk about the difference of spending this much time with mortals.
 It's different than they both thought it would be.
 Busier, and more interesting, and very intense and fun. [[Rez]] learns they're in the books about the [[The Zumbinis]].

 Both of our parties get together for dinner. [[Magister]] helps give [[Freya]] some information from his past experiences with [[Wayfinder Annual Gathering]]s, there's great panels, huge parties, trainings, and lots of networkings.
 She's reminded of her speech and it spirals her a little bit.